talkohavy/guides/docs/programming/git/git-special.md

 <br/>

-## - Command 4: Move to second parent
+## - Command 4: Create a new branch that is tracking o/main

 ```bash
 git checkout -b totallyNotMain o/main